 4.5 Organization Changes.

-Registered organizations are required to submit to the coordinator of student organizations any changes in officers, advisers, and/or purposes of the organization within three class days of such a change.
-Failure to do so may result in withdrawal of registration.
+Recognized organizations are required to submit to Leadership Initiatives any changes in officers or advisers of the organization within three class days of such a change.
+Failure to do so may result in withdrawal of recognition.